MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-userstates.md

 1. Confirm your selection in the pop-up window that opens.

-After you enable users, notify them via email.
+After you enable users, notify them by email.
 Tell the users that a prompt is displayed to ask them to register the next time they sign in.
-Also, if your organization uses non-browser apps that don't support modern authentication, they need to create app passwords.
-For more information, see the [Microsoft Entra multifactor authentication end-user guide](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) to help them get started.
+If your organization uses applications that don't run in a browser or support modern authentication, you can create application passwords.
+For more information, see [Enforce Microsoft Entra multifactor authentication with legacy applications using app passwords](howto-mfa-app-passwords.md).

 ## Use Microsoft Graph to manage per-user MFA